Self-attention for raw optical Satellite Time Series Classification: Model Selection

-The hyperparameters of the \rf models were determined through a random search on \num{300} runs with three-fold cross-validation.
-To reduce tuning time and the class imbalance in the data, we used only up to \num{500} samples per class. \new{ The architecture of the \duplo model was precisely-defined in \cite{interdonato2019duplo} with detailed specifications for hidden dimensions, learning procedure and learning rate.
+To reduce tuning time and the class imbalance in the data, we used only up to \num{500} samples per class. { The architecture of the \duplo model was precisely defined in \cite{interdonato2019duplo} with detailed specifications for hidden dimensions, learning procedure and learning rate.
 Hence, we employed the model directly as specified. }